eclipse-velocitas/vehicle-app-python-sdk/README.md

 Use the version number intended to be used for the release.

+2. Create a PR with the required changes

+> Note: The [project creation workflow](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) will fail, since the new tag is required by the workflow but not yet available.
+Since these checks are not mandatory to be able to merge the PR, you can still release your changes.

-2. Tag the commit and upload to GitHub
+3. Once the PR is merged: Tag the commit and upload to GitHub

-Create a tag of the form `vX.Y.X` and upload to the repository.
+Create a release in the GitHub UI and use the new tag of the form `vX.Y.X`.
 That will trigger the [release](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/release.yaml) workflow.
-If the action is successfully executed a new [GitHub release](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/releases) shall have been created as well as as a new version of `velocitas-lib` published in [PyPI](https://pypi.org/project/velocitas-sdk/).
+If the action is successfully executed a new version of `velocitas-lisdkb` is published in [PyPI](https://pypi.org/project/velocitas-sdk/).

-3. Re-run project creation tests
+4. Re-run project creation tests

-Now, when the updated [PyPI](https://pypi.org/project/velocitas-sdk/) package exists, the [Project creation](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) workflow is expected to succeed if run manually for `main`.
+Now, when the updated [PyPI](https://pypi.org/project/velocitas-sdk/) package exists, the [project creation workflow](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) is expected to succeed if run manually for `main`.
 If not you need to troubleshoot why it doesn't.

 ### Updating Dependencies